squid-cache/squid-cache.github.io/Features/HTTPS.rst

 <<TableOfContents>>

-When a browser comes across an '''https://''' URL, it does one of two things:
+When a client comes across an '''https://''' URL, it can do one of three things:

- * opens an TLS connection directly to the origin server or
+ * opens an TLS connection directly to the origin server, or
- * opens a TCP tunnel through Squid to the origin server using the ''CONNECT'' request method.
+ * opens a tunnel through a proxy to the origin server using the ''CONNECT'' request method, or
+ * opens an TLS connection to a secure proxy.

-Squid interaction with these two traffic types is discussed below.
+Squid interaction with these traffic types is discussed below.

 = CONNECT tunnel =